bruce-ricard/core-values-faq/README.md

 * When should I drive?
 When should I navigate?
 * What should I do if my pair is driving too much?
 Not enough?
 * How can I stay engaged if my pair is moving too quickly?
+* When can we work on chores?
+Can I pick up a chore from the backlog if I think it needs to be done?
+Do I have to wait for my anchor to prioritize it?
 * How quickly should I be ramping up?
 * How do I know I'm completely ramped up?